akashpanda122/blocSurf/README.md

 ## Description

 This project uses the Qt GUI library Python binding as user interface.
-Voce Browser can be given voice commands which are translated and then exceuted using google speech recognition API.
+BlocSurf Browser can be given voice commands which are translated and then exceuted using google speech recognition API.
 Its web engine is PyQtWebEngine, a chromium based engine.

 ## Features

-Voce has all standard browser features, and plus voice commands capabilities.
+Bloc has all standard browser features, and plus voice commands capabilities.

 ### Supported Voice Commands